Natural gas furnaces need sufficient space and airflow to run correctly.

 • Used filters

-If you have a cat, place your litter box somewhere else.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors throughout your home.
+If you have a cat, situate your litter box somewhere else.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could move the unpleasant odors throughout your home.

-You should also routinely sweep by your furnace to stop dust from developing.
+You should also regularly sweep around your furnace to stop dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you need furnace replacement or annual maintenance in Woodbridge, Fire & Ice HVAC can expertly take care of your needs.
-Our highly trained technicians can fix any furnace model or brand.
+Whether you need furnace replacement or routine maintenance in Manassas, Fire & Ice HVAC can expertly take care of your needs.
+Our highly trained technicians can repair any furnace model or brand.